Details About Airwayondemand Hands On Difficult Airway Workshop

 - No travel and missed work or family days

-- Cost is a small fraction of typical national workshop model - based on group size.
-Typically $250 to $550 per-person
+- Cost is a small fraction of typical national workshop model

 - 25 yrs of AOD with over 140 workshops to date